2016 United States House of Representatives elections in North Carolina: District 9

 The 9th district is located in south-central North Carolina.
 The new map moved the 9th district to the east and to the south.
-The incumbent is Republican Robert Pittenger, who has represented the district since 2013.
+The incumbent was Republican Robert Pittenger, who had represented the district since 2013.
 He was re-elected with 94% of the vote in 2014.

 Republican primary

 George Rouco, an attorney and former CIA officer, was challenging Pittenger for the Republican nomination under the old map.
 After the new map was adopted, Rouco filed to run in the 13th district instead.
 Meanwhile, two other Republicans filed to challenge Pittenger: Rev. Mark Harris, who ran in 2014 for the U.S. Senate and former Union County Commissioner Todd Johnson.